OrderedSet86/flow2/math.md

 It also doesn't solve platline.
 The reason for this is because our original problem with "sensitive" solutions remains.
 Now that $\dfrac{c_2}{c_1} >> 1$, the $\sum{c_2 * edge_{source/sink}}$ dominates the rest of the expression, unreasonable 2 < 1000 solutions are prioritized again.

-Ok, so what we should really be prioritizing is not the integer quantity of source/sink ingredient flow (it should always be the amount needed for solving the chart), but instead minimizing the number of source/sink flow nodes added to the pre-existing chart.
+Ok, so what we should really be prioritizing is not the numerical quantity of source/sink ingredient flow (it should always be the amount needed for solving the chart), but instead minimizing the number of source/sink flow nodes added to the pre-existing chart.
 Then the solution will be the one that minimizes pulling from external sources.
 Unfortunately, this means we can no longer calculate the source/sink quantities directly in the linear program, as there is no way to represent a "boolean" switch of on/off in the required format of the objective function:

 $$\sum{c_x * v_x}$$